-Wendy Luiten - Trainer, 19 May 2020
+Wendy Luiten - Trainer

 “Wendy Luiten describes the first two training days of her first online Cooling of Electronics.
 “I’m used to looking into the classroom.
 Then I immediately see how the material lands.”
-Because of this, the pace of this remote classroom is a bit slower according to Wendy.
-“In classroom trainings I talk to people and it’s easier to look over shoulders.”
+Because of this, the pace of this remote classroom is a bit slower, according to Wendy.
+“In classroom trainings, I talk to people and it’s easier to look over shoulders.”

 Cat Okkie was the very first participant of Wendy’s online module.
 After attending the first two days, Okkie seems happy.
 Credits: Martine Raaijmakers.